onsonr/sonr/x/did/README.md

 # `x/did`

 The Decentralized Identity module is responsible for managing native Sonr Accounts, their derived wallets, and associated user identification information.
+This module now incorporates UCAN (User Controlled Authorization Networks) for enhanced authorization and access control.

 ## State